-Risks Related to the Development of Our Additional Product Candidates
+Risks Related to the Development of Our Additional Potential Product Candidates

-If we fail to develop and commercialize Twirla and our current pipeline of additional product candidates, our prospects for future growth and our ability to reach or sustain profitability may be limited.
+If we fail to develop and commercialize Twirla and our current pipeline of additional potential product candidates, our prospects for future growth and our ability to reach or sustain profitability may be limited.

-A key element of our strategy is to develop, obtain regulatory approval for and commercialize our portfolio of product candidates in addition to Twirla.
-To do so, we plan to utilize our proprietary transdermal delivery technology, Skinfusion, to develop additional product candidates.
-We may not be successful in our efforts to develop our portfolio of additional product candidates, and any product candidates we do develop may not produce commercially viable products that safely and effectively treat their indicated conditions.
-To date, our efforts have identified three additional product candidates in addition to Twirla, including AG200-ER, which is a regimen designed to allow a woman to extend the length of her cycle, AG200-SP, which is a regimen designed to provide shorter, lighter periods, and AG890, which is a progestin-only contraceptive patch intended for use by women who are unable or unwilling to take estrogen.
+A key element of our long-term strategy is to develop, obtain regulatory approval for and commercialize our portfolio of potential product candidates in addition to Twirla.
+To do so, we plan to utilize our proprietary transdermal delivery technology, Skinfusion, to develop additional potential product candidates.
+We may not be successful in our efforts to develop our portfolio of additional potential product candidates, and any product candidates we do develop may not produce commercially viable products that safely and effectively treat their indicated conditions.
+To date, our efforts have identified three additional potential product candidates in addition to Twirla, including AG200-ER, which is a regimen designed to allow a woman to extend the length of her cycle, AG200-SP, which is a regimen designed to provide shorter, lighter periods, and AG890, which is a progestin-only contraceptive patch intended for use by women who are unable or unwilling to take estrogen.
 AG200-SP and AG200-ER are intended to be Twirla line extensions that would expand the use of Twirla beyond its initial approved use.
 In July 2016, we began preparations for an initial Phase 2 clinical trial examining the use of AG200-SP along with a smaller lower dose combination ethinyl estradiol/levonorgestrel patch (SmP) in the fourth week of the woman's cycle.
-The Phase 2 clinical trial is designed to identify the optimal dose of the SmP, and will evaluate bleeding profiles, pharmacokinetic parameters, ovulation inhibition and safety over 3 cycles of treatment with AG200-SP.
-We expect to initiate dosing of the AG200-SP (SmP) clinical trial in the first quarter of 2017.
-Our planned Phase 2 clinical trial of AG200-SP (SmP) is only the initial clinical trial in this program and AG200-SP (SmP) may require additional clinical trials to establish the safety and efficacy of these product candidates which will require additional capital.
-Our ability to develop these product candidates, in particular AG200-SP and AG200-ER could be significantly affected by our inability to get Twirla approved.
+We have decided to postpone the trial and will continue to evaluate the timing for initiating dosing of subjects for this Phase 2 clinical trial, which is dependent on financial and other capital resources.
+Our planned Phase 2 clinical trial of AG200-SP (SmP) is only the initial clinical trial in this program and AG200-SP (SmP) may require additional clinical trials to establish the safety and efficacy of this product candidate.
+The other potential product candidates in our pipeline will require additional product development efforts to optimize patch formulations and dosing.
+In addition, we will need to conduct additional clinical trials to establish the safety and efficacy of these potential product candidates which will require additional capital.
+Our ability to develop these potential product candidates, in particular AG200-SP and AG200-ER, could be significantly affected by our inability to get Twirla approved.
+Substantially all of our resources are currently dedicated to developing and seeking regulatory approval for Twirla.
+We will require additional capital to resume and complete the commercialization plan for Twirla, if approved and to advance the development of our other potential product candidates.

-Our development programs may initially show promise in identifying potential product leads, yet fail to produce product candidates for clinical development.
+Our development programs may initially show promise in identifying potential product leads yet fail to produce product candidates for clinical development.
 In addition, identifying new treatment needs and product candidates requires substantial technical, financial and human resources on our part.
 If we are unable to obtain development partners or additional development program funding, or to continue to devote substantial technical and human resources to such programs, we may have to delay or abandon these programs.
 Any product candidate that we successfully identify may require substantial additional development efforts prior to commercial sale, including preclinical studies, extensive clinical testing and approval by the FDA and applicable foreign regulatory authorities.
 All product candidates are susceptible to the risks of failure that are inherent in pharmaceutical product development.